101digital/react-native-user-profile-component/README.md

 Make sure you have permission to access this repository

-Because **react-native-user-profile-component** depends on some libraries, so make sure you installed all dependencies into your project.
+Because **user-profile-component** depends on some libraries, so make sure you installed all dependencies into your project.

 - [react-native-theme-component](https://github.com/101digital/react-native-theme-component.git)
 - [react-native-app-auth](https://github.com/FormidableLabs/react-native-app-auth).